 In summary, this paper evaluates the utility of DCNNs for both image recognition and semantic segmentation of images of natural landscapes.
-Whereas previous studies have demonstrated the effectiveness of DCNNs for classification of features in satellite imagery, we specifically use examples of high-vantage and nadir imagery that are commonly collected during geomorphic studies and in response to disasters/natural hazards.
-In addition, whereas many previous studies have utilized relatively large DCNN architectures either specifically designed to recognize landforms, land cover or land use, or trained existing DCNN architectures from scratch using a specific dataset, the comparatively simple approach taken here is to repurpose an existing comparatively small, very fast MobileNetV2 DCNN framework to a specific task.
-Further, we demonstrate how structured prediction using a fully connected CRF can be used in a semi-supervised manner to efficiently generate ground truth label imagery and DCNN training libraries.
-Finally, we propose a hybrid method for accurate semantic segmentation based on combining 1) the recognition capacity of DCNNs to classify small regions in imagery, and 2) the fine grained localization of fully connected CRFs for pixel-level classification.
+Whereas previous studies have demonstrated the effectiveness of DCNNs for classification of features in satellite imagery, we specifically use examples of high-vantage and nadir imagery that are commonly collected during geomorphic studies and in

+146 response to disasters/natural hazards.
+In addition, whereas many previous studies have utilized 147 DCNNs either specifically designed to recognize landforms, land cover or land use, or trained 148 existing DCNN architectures from scratch using a specific dataset, the comparatively simple 149 approach taken here is to repurpose an existing DCNN to a specific task.
+Previous studies have 150 tended to use relatively large DCNN architectures, whereas here we use the comparatively small, 151 very fast MobileNetV2 framework.
+Further, we demonstrate how structured prediction using a fully 152 connected CRF can be used in a semi-supervised manner to efficiently generate ground truth label 153 imagery and DCNN training libraries.
+Finally, we propose a hybrid method for accurate semantic 154 segmentation based on combining 1) the recognition capacity of DCNNs to classify small regions in 155 imagery, and 2) the fine grained localization of fully connected CRFs for pixel-level classification.

-The rest of the paper is organized as follows.
-First, we outline a workflow for efficiently creating labeled imagery, retraining DCNNs for image recognition, and semantic classification of imagery.
-A user-interactive tool has been developed that enables the manual delineation of exemplative regions in the input image of specific classes in conjunction with a fully connected conditional random field (CRF) to estimate the class for every the pixel within the image.
-The resulting label imagery can be used to train and test DCNN models.
-Training and evaluation data sets are created by selecting tiles from the image that contain a proportion of pixels that correspond to a given class that is greater than a given threshold.
-Then we detail the transfer learning approach applied to DCNN model repurposing, and describe how DCNN model predictions on small regions of an image may be used in conjunction with a CRF for semantic classification.
-We chose the MobileNetsV2 framework, but any one of several similar models may alternatively be used.
-The retrained DCNN is used to classify small spatially distributed regions of pixels in a sample image, which is used in conjunction with the same CRF method used for label image creation to estimate a class for every pixel in the image.
-We introduce four datasets for image classification.
-The first is a large satellite dataset consisting of various natural land covers and landforms, and the remaining three are from high-vantage or aerial imagery.
-These three are also used for semantic classification.
-In all cases, some data is used for training the DCNN, and some for testing classification skill (out-of-calibration validation).
-For each of the datasets, we evaluate the ability of the DCNN to correctly classify regions of images or whole images.
-We assess the skill of the semantic segmentation.
-Finally, we discuss the utility of our findings to broader application of these methods for geomorphic research.
+156 The rest of the paper is organized as follows.
+First, we outline the CRF method, and its use in 157 the generation of ground truth label images and DCNN training libraries.
+Then we detail the transfer 158 learning approach taken to DCNN model repurposing, and how DCNN model predictions on small 159 regions of an image may be used in conjunction with a CRF for semantic classification.
+Four datasets 160 for image classification are introduced.
+The first is a large satellite dataset consisting of various 161 natural land covers and landforms, and the final three are from high-vantage or aerial imagery.
+Those 162 three are also used for semantic classification.
+In either case, some data is used for training the DCNN, 163 and some for testing classification skill (out-of-calibration validation).
+For each of the datasets, we 164 evaluate the ability of the DCNN to classify regions of images or whole images correctly.
+The skill of 165 the semantic segmentation is assessed.
+Finally, we discuss the utility of these findings and broader 166 application of these methods for geomorphic research, before conclusions are drawn.

-2. Materials and Methods
+167 2.
+Materials and Methods

-2.1.
+168 2.1.
 Fully connected Conditional Random Field

-A conditional random field (CRF) is an undirected graphical model that we use here to probabilistically predict pixel labels based on weak supervision, which could be manual label annotations or classification outputs from discrete regions of an image based on outputs from a trained DCNN.
-Image features x and labels y are mapped to graphs, whereby each node is connected to an edge to its neighbors according to a connectivity rule.
-Linking each node of the graph created from x to every other node enables modeling of the long-range spatial connections within the data by considering both proximal and distal pairs of grid nodes, resulting in refined labeling at boundaries and transitions between different label classes.
-We use the fully connected CRF approach detailed in [55], which is summarized briefly below.
-The probability of a labeling y given an image-derived feature, x, is where θ is a set of hyperparameters, Z is a normalization constant, and E is an energy function that is minimized, obtained by where i and j are pixel locations in the horizontal (row) and vertical (column) dimensions.
-The vectors f_i and f_j are features created from x_i and x_j and are functions of both relative position and intensity of the image pixels.
-Whereas ψ_i indicate so-called 'unary potentials', which depend on the label at a single pixel location (i) of the image, 'pairwise potentials', ψ{ij} , depend on the labels at a pair of separated pixel locations (i and j) on the image.
-The unary potentials represent the cost of assigning label y_i to grid node i.
-In this paper, unary potentials are defined either through sparse manual annotation or automated classification using DCNN outputs.
-The pairwise potentials are the cost of simultaneously assigning label y_i to grid node i and y_j to grid node j, and are computed using image feature extraction, defined by:
+169 A conditional random field (CRF) is an undirected graphical model that we use here to 170 probabilistically predict pixel labels based on weak supervision, which could be manual label 171 annotations or classification outputs from discrete regions of an image based on outputs from a 172 trained DCNN.
+Image features x and labels y are mapped to graphs, whereby each node is connected 173 to an edge to its neighbors according to a connectivity rule.
+Linking each node of the graph created 174 from x to every other node enables modeling of the long-range spatial connections within the data 175 by considering both proximal and distal pairs of grid nodes, resulting in refined labeling at 176 boundaries and transitions between different label classes.
+We use the fully connected CRF approach 177 detailed in [54], which is summarized briefly below.
+The probability of a labeling y given an image-178 derived feature, x, is